 In good condition, this McCoy Jar can be worth around $500 – $600.
 But, one Cauliflower Lady Jar I saw on eBay was sold for $700.
 Whoo!

-McCoy Cookie Jars aren’t just a decorative kitchen accessory, they are functional and, well, precious, too; no wonder collectors are ready to pay hundreds for these.
-But it’s not just McCoy jars that are valuable, we’ve curated a list of 15+ rare & valuable cookie jars for you!
+McCoy Cookie Jars aren’t just a decorative kitchen accessory, they are functional and, well, precious, too; no wonder collectors are ready to pay hundreds for them.
+But it’s not just rare McCoy pottery jars that are valuable, we’ve curated a list of 15+ valuable cookie jars for you!